serenity4/GeometricAlgebra.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://serenity4.github.io/GeometricAlgebra.jl/dev)
 [![Aqua QA](https://img.shields.io/badge/Aqua.jl-%F0%9F%8C%A2-aqua.svg)](https://github.com/tkf/Aqua.jl)

 Geometric Algebra (GA) library.
-Currently in heavy development.
+The public API was inspired by that of [Grassmann.jl](https://github.com/chakravala/Grassmann.jl).

+This package is currently in heavy development.
+The source code and public API may change at any moment.
+Use at your own risk.
+General users may want to consider using [Grassmann.jl](https://github.com/chakravala/Grassmann.jl) instead.
+It is an AGPL-licensed GA library that is more stable and feature complete.

 ## About GA